fariskhattak/club-management-system/README.md

 - **Expenses**: Tracks expenditures for clubs, linking them to budgets and events.
 - **Sponsors**: Lists sponsors supporting each club, linked to clubs and budgets.

+## Project Hosting

+The project is currently being hosted on Render, with the website [https://club-management-system-frontend.onrender.com](https://club-management-system-frontend.onrender.com), for the foreseeable future.
+If the project becomes unavailable at that link, look to [Backend Setup](#Backend-Setup) and [Frontend Setup](#Frontend-Setup) sections for hosting locally.

 ## Backend Setup

 The backend is built using **Flask** (Python) and handles the server-side logic, including API endpoints and database management.